F-Stack/f-stack/dpdk/doc/guides/cryptodevs/scheduler.rst

   created.
 This value may be overwritten internally if there are too many devices are attached.

-* slave: If a cryptodev has been initialized with specific name, it can be attached to the scheduler using this parameter, simply filling the name here.
+* worker: If a cryptodev has been initialized with specific name, it can be attached to the scheduler using this parameter, simply filling the name here.
 Multiple cryptodevs can be attached initially by presenting this parameter multiple times.